samn33/qlazy/c/README.md

 ### show - print quantum state

-    [description]
+    [description] \n\
-      This command shows the probability amplitude for each eigen state [usage]
+      This command shows the probability amplitudes of current quantum state.
+    [note]
+      - Normalize that amplitude of |00..0> is real and positive value, and eliminate the phase factor.
+      - If 'show' the qubit that entangled to other qubits, then 'show' result is probabilistic.
+    [usage]
       >> show
       >> show <qubit_id>...